crisvp/pocketbase-js/README.md

 # PocketBase JavaScript SDK

+**This project is under active development.
+It may not be fully stable yet.**

 This is a fork of the official JavaScript SDK (browser and node) for interacting with the [PocketBase API](https://pocketbase.io/docs).

 - [Differences from official SDK](#differences)